Not authoritarian or permissive

 Some books I recommend on this topic

 Nonviolent Communication by Marshall Rosenberg

-Practical Empathy by Scott Swain (book coming out soon)
+Practical Empathy by Scott Swain (read chapter by chapter excerpts here)

 Easy To Love, Difficult to Discipline: The 7 Basic Skills for Turning Conflict by Becky Bailey